 How does the quarantine end?
 What happens when quarantine is over?

 Depending on the quarantine location and individual circumstances, the final process seems to vary.
 For instance, one friend of mine who had spent quarantine in Gangnam-gu was required to return to the health center and get a confirmation.
 Another friend, who lived in Gwanak-gu like me, needed to wait until noon of the 15th day and then left quarantine.
+It may also be required to get another PCR test one or two days before quarantine ends.
 Simply follow the instructions you receive from the authorities; call them when in doubt.

 I had arrived in Korea on a Saturday in August 2020.
 The mandatory quarantine would last 14 days and I was to be released on the 15th day.
 So my quarantine started on a Saturday and ended on a Saturday.
 Eventually, I left my quarantine location after 12 PM on the 15th day.
 The quarantine apps on my phone were still tracking my location and they kept reminding me to enter information about possible symptoms.
 Two days later, there was finally a notification saying that since quarantine was over I was now allowed to de-install the apps.